FutureSearch Logofuturesearch

 Forecast

 forecast takes a DataFrame of questions and produces calibrated forecasts for each row.
-It supports three modes:
+It supports five modes:

 • Binary: probability (0 to 100) of YES/NO questions like "Will X happen?"